chandler-king1011/ckk-js-footer/README.md

 ## CKK JS Footer

-> This should be used int he following manner install with the command:
+> This should be used in the following manner install with the command:

 ```